Vertex Nomination Via Seeded Graph Matching: Simulations and real data experiments

 We first explore how \texttt{VNmatch} performs when finding the VOI using a single seed.
 Let $H$ and $H'$ denote, respectively, the induced subgraphs of the High School Facebook and Friendship-Survey networks generated by the $82$ shared vertices.
 We run $82$ experiments, one for considering each $x \in V$ as the VOI, and for each VOI we consider using each $v \in N_2(x)$ as our single seed for \texttt{VNmatch}.
-In Figure \ref{fig:hsc_summary}, for each $x$, we plot how often $\tau(x') \in \{0, (0,0.5), [0.5,1], NA\}$ in light green, dark green, light purple, and dark purple, respectively (colors here listed in order as they appear in Figure \ref{fig:hsc_summary} from bottom to top): When $\tau(x') = 0$, the true match $x'$ is at the top of the nomination list -- this is the best case possible; when $\tau(x') \in (0, 0.5)$, $x'$ is somewhere between the top of the nomination list and half-way down (i.e. better than chance, but not first); when $\tau(x') \in [0.5,1]$ the nomination list from \texttt{VNmatch} is worse than a uniformly random nomination list; and finally $\tau(x') = NA$ means that $x' \not \in V_x'$ and our algorithm cannot hope to nominate the correct vertex.
+In Figure \ref{fig:hsc_summary} , for each $x$, we plot how often $\tau(x') \in \{0, (0,0.5), [0.5,1], NA\}$ in light green, dark green, light purple, and dark purple, respectively (colors listed in order as they appear in Figure \ref{fig:hsc_summary} from bottom to top): When $\tau(x') = 0$, the true match $x'$ is at the top of the nomination list -- this is the best case possible; when $\tau(x') \in (0, 0.5)$, $x'$ is somewhere between the top of the nomination list and half-way down (i.e. better than chance, but not first); when $\tau(x') \in [0.5,1]$ the nomination list from \texttt{VNmatch} is worse than a uniformly random nomination list; and finally $\tau(x') = NA$ means that $x' \not \in V_x'$ and our algorithm cannot hope to nominate the correct vertex.
 The height of the stack represents the total number of vertices in $N_2(x)$.
-We note how this figure points to the primacy of selecting good seeds, as well-chosen seeds can be the difference between perfect algorithmic performance and performance worse than chance.
-Note also that for vertices 6, 31, 36, and 49, $x' \not \in V_x'$ for all $v\in N_2(x)$, and thus, matching the two neighborhoods for these vertices would never be successful for $\ell=h=2$.
+While beyond the scope of this work, this figure points to the impact of seed-selection as well-chosen seeds can be the difference between perfect algorithmic performance and performance worse than chance.
+Note also that for vertices 6, 31, 36, and 49, $x' \not \in V_x'$ for all $v\in N_2(x)$, so, matching the two neighborhoods for these vertices would never be successful for $\ell=h=2$.

-In subsequent analysis, we increase $s_x$ and $m$.
-For simplicity and clarity, we present our findings while considering vertex 27 to be the VOI.
-Vertex 27 shows moderately good performance using 1 seed in Figure \ref{fig:hsc_summary}, although not the best.
-We expect \texttt{VNmatch} to work equally well on any other vertex with similar (or better) performance to vertex 27 as noted in Figure \ref{fig:hsc_summary}.
+We next consider the effects of increasing $s_x$.
+For simplicity, we present our findings while considering vertex 27 to be the VOI.
+Vertex 27 shows moderately good performance using 1 seed in Figure \ref{fig:hsc_summary} , although not the best.
+We expect \texttt{VNmatch} to work equally well on any other vertex with similar (or better) performance to vertex 27 as noted in Figure \ref{fig:hsc_summary} .